Information for Economist Job Applicants

 The Bureau of Economics sponsors a weekly academic-style seminar series.
 In addition, several other government agencies and universities in the Washington, D.C. area have seminar series that BE economists can attend.
 The Bureau also provides opportunities for continuing professional development through workshops and lectures by leading academics.

 The Bureau of Economics also organizes and participates in a variety of conferences and hearings that explore issues that relate to the Commission’s competition and consumer protection missions.
-In November 2015, the Bureau of Economics hosted the eighth annual FTC Microeconomics Conference.
+In November 2016, the Bureau of Economics hosted the ninth annual FTC Microeconomics Conference.
 Other recent conferences have explored antitrust analysis of the grocery industry, the relevance of behavioral economics for consumer protection policy, the economics of the pharmaceutical industry, and the economics of Internet auctions.
 These forums bring together leading scholars, policymakers, and industry participants.

 Human Resource Links

 Salaries: The career ladder for BE economists range from GS-12 to GS-15.
 The current salaries for these grades are listed on the OPM pay tables.

 Benefits: The Federal Trade Commission offers a comprehensive benefits package.